 - Clad in composite siding/stucco with stone applied to whole masses or as a base. - Stone profiles suited are Stacked Stone, Brick or Ledge stone in light, tonal colours. - Premium secondary materials may include composite board and batten, composite or metal wood tone materials, or composite panels.
-Vertical applications are preferred. - All board and batten material must be monochromatic (or tonal). - Natural wood finishes, stained wood finishes, and wood grain metal tone. - Farmhouse designs which feature entirely white facades (primary and secondary) will be discouraged.
+Vertical applications are preferred. - All board and batten material must be monochromatic (or tonal). - Natural wood finishes, stained wood finishes, and wood grain metal tone.

-- Shed roofs with metal roofing and brackets. - Decorative gable vents - Battens and trims will have a simple, straight profile. - Large expanses of glazing in uniform, repetitive windows patterns. - Black window frames are required with predominantly white or light colour schemes. - Verandah spaces with simple 10"x10" columns and straight picket, glass or no railing. - Steel or metal features such as beams, trellis', posts and brackets
+- Shed roofs with metal roofing and brackets. - Decorative gable vents. - Battens and trims will have a simple, straight profile. - Large expanses of glazing in uniform, repetitive windows patterns. - Black window frames are required with predominantly white or light colour schemes. - Verandah spaces with simple 10"x10" columns and straight picket, glass, or no railing. - Steel or metal features such as beams, trellis', posts and brackets.